keagud/implicit.computer/md/bald.md

 Again, it's because people will assume chemotherapy, and again it sucks.
 But we live in a world of appearances.

 When I first shaved my head, I was 19 and *very* skinny.
 I'm also naturally quite pale from the conjunction of genetics and life in the Pacific Northwest.
 Naturally, this sheet-white, bone-thin man-boy got some sympathetic looks.
-Nowadays I've clocked enough years of regular exercise to build up some muscle and tone, and that's no longer a problem -- I'm not Jason Statham, but at least now people immediately assume I'm in the midst of a deeply traumatizing extended medical procedure.
+Nowadays I've clocked enough years of regular exercise to build up some muscle and tone, and that's no longer a problem -- I'm not Jason Statham, but at least now people don't immediately assume I'm in the midst of a deeply traumatizing extended medical procedure.
 I recommend my ectomorph brethren hold off until a few months of deadlifts.

 ## Some Tips For First Time Shavers